 It is six months since Manan’s death.
 Everyday his parents begin their day by remembering how they spent their last few days with Manan.
 The self-searching journey of the grieving parents continues.

 The resort staff were well aware of the presence of snakes on their property and had snake handling equipment to relocate / catch snakes.
 How ever there was no signs of safety nor preparedness in a case of emergency in a snakebite situation.
 To compound the issue, the hospital in Diu did not have a stock of snake antivenom.
-While the hospital was a newly constructed facility, it was not equipped to handle snakebite cases.
-Considering the fact that there is a healthy distribution of venomous snakes in Diu, it is but logical that both, the resort and the local hospital be equipped to handle venomous snakebite cases.
+While the hospital was a newly constructed facility having OT (Operation Theatre), it was not equipped to handle snakebite cases.
+Considering the fact that there is a healthy distribution of venomous snakes in Diu, it is but logical that both, the resort and the local hospital should have been equipped to handle such situations.

 Written by Priyanka Kadam (as narrated by Himanshu & Nita Vora).